-The worldwide availability of molding methods may suggest that any choice is a good one, but strategic manufacturers understand that the types of molding and services offered vary greatly.
+The worldwide availability of molding methods may suggest that any injection molding process is a good one, but strategic manufacturers understand that the types of molding and services offered vary greatly.

-Custom plastic injection molding for sophisticated, high-quality applications in specialized markets demands multiple scientific methods, analytical tools, and advanced molding process technologies – and not all molders have what it takes.
-Meeting precision and performance standards requires injection molder expertise and focus on four key stages of product development:
+Custom plastic injection molding for these complex applications in specialized markets demands scientific processes, analytical tools, and advanced molding technologies – and not all molders have what it takes.
+Meeting precision and performance standards for these applications requires molder expertise and focus in four key stages of product development:

 1. Part design